 If you think a cosigner (most likely a family member) would be responsible for paying off debts, then you might want to consider a small life insurance policy to cover you until you’re expected to be debt free.
 Small amounts of coverage, especially when you’re young and healthy, are very affordable.
 For example, a 15-year, $100,000 policy would cost a healthy 25-year-old woman less than $10 per month.

 Life insurance can’t reduce the grief, but it can prevent your loved ones from being in a difficult financial situation.
+If or when you do determine that you are in need of life insurance coverage, we have a simple online life insurance purchase process that can help you out!

 Deciding If You Need Life Insurance: By Age